 You have probably heard of Bloomberg, but do you know how it works and what the possibilities are?
 Two enthusiastic B&R members will teach you how to make yourself comfortable with this amazing machine.
 During the Bloomberg Cycle you will participate in 4 workshops: Introduction & Navigation, Analysis, Portfolio Management and Derivatives.

 Each workshop you will receive a guide specifically made for the topic that day.
 By completing this guide you will become familiar with the Bloomberg Terminal and take your investments to the next level.
 Two Academy Committee members will be available to help you with additional questions.
 Unfortunately, we require you to have basic investment knowledge for the cycle in November.
 Therefore, we will have a CV selection with a preference on B&R members that are in their (pre-) master of third year of their bachelor.
 Are you in your first or second year of your bachelor?
 Don’t worry!
 The Bloomberg Cycle will return in January/February 2018 for you!

 Are you ready for this challenge?
-Apply now and come to our workshops on Wednesday 1, 8, 15 and 22 November at 5pm in Y3-18!
+Apply before the 29th of October 23:59 and come to our workshops on Wednesday 1, 8, 15 and 22 November at 5pm in Y3-18!

 A Random Walk Around Wall Street – Burton Gordon Malkiel (Highly recommended)

 Good introduction into investing in general.
 Fundamental analysis is discussed along with academic research about the market.
 Lots of clichés but teaches healthy approach to investing.
 The book can also be found online for free.